 Louisiana Highway Safety Commission addresses growing problem of pedestrian safety in Louisiana

-BATON ROUGE — The Louisiana Highway Safety Commission is holding a news conference addressing the growing problem of pedestrian safety in Louisiana.
+BATON ROUGE — Representatives from the Louisiana Highway Safety Commission and Louisiana Department of Transportation and Development said Wednesday that the growing problem of pedestrian safety in Louisiana is as much a health, equity and quality of life concern as it is a traffic issue.

 According to the LHSC, more pedestrians than passengers have been killed in motor vehicle crashes in Louisiana over the last decade.